 Have you been struggling to get a solid bass track for your song?
-Finding it hard to get a solid bass mix that translates?
+I deliver solid bass tracks that stands out in the mix.

-I get it, you’re not a bassist and mixing that bottom-end can be a real pain.
+If you’re not a bassist, mixing the low frequencies can be a real pain.

-I help producers and artists produce and mix professional sounding bass tracks that will...
+I help produce professional sounding bass tracks that will:

-b) Translate in such a way that it always comes through whilst keeping the mix clear of mud.
+🔥 Translate in such a way that it always stands out.

 Check out some of my audio examples and get in touch.

 OFFICIAL BASS PORTFOLIO

 SPOTIFY PLAYLIST - BASS BY MINUTES TO MIDNIGHT